nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 4. Download the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside your project folder.

-5. Train the model or omit this step to use a pre-trained model:
+5. Train the model or skip this step to use a pre-trained model:

-    - To train the model, first delete "the model.h5.zip" file and run:
+To train the model, first delete the "model.h5.zip" file and run:

         ```bash
         python main.py